-If you child wants to take a degree, then have a look at our list of courses marked with the ScreenSkills Tick.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the industry.
+If your child wants to take a degree, then have a look at our list of recommended courses.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the industry.
 This will give your child the best chance of getting a job after studying.

 How can I support my child?